aahancoc/tree_magic/README.md

 - `test::from_filpath(&str, &str) -> Result<bool, std::io::Error>`

-and then add calls to those functions in `graph_init`, `match_u8` and `match_filepath` in `lib.rs`.
+and then add references to those functions into the CHECKERS lazy_static! in `lib.rs`.
+The bottommost entries get searched first.

 ### Caching

-It would be really nice for a checker (like `basetype` or that json/toml example) to be able to cache an in-memory representation of the file, so it doesn't have to get re-loaded and re-parsed for every new type.
-I think the best way would be to have `from_*` pass around something mutable with a trait `MimeCache` (or whatever), but I could easily be wrong.
+Going forward, it is essential for a checker (like `basetype`'s metadata, or that json/toml/xml example) to be able to cache an in-memory representation of the file, so it doesn't have to get re-loaded and re-parsed for every new type.
+With the current architecture, this is rather difficult to implement.

-It would also be nice if we could cache which checkers support which files.
-We could probably do this in a `lazy_static!` HashMap.

 ### Multiple file types

 There are some weird files out there ( [Polyglot quines](https://en.wikipedia.org/wiki/Polyglot_(computing)) come to mind. ) that are multiple file types.
 This might be worth handling for security reasons.
 (It's not a huge priority, though.)

+### Parallel processing

+Right now this is single-threaded.
+This is an embarasingly parallel task (multiple files, multiple types, multiple rules for each type...), so there should be a great speed benefit.

+## TO NOT DO

+### File attributes

+`libmagic` and `file`, by default, print descriptive strings detailing the file type and, for things like JPEG images or ELF files, a whole bunch of metadata.
+This is not something `tree_magic` will ever support, as it is entirely unnecessary.
+Support for attributes would best be handled in a seperate crate that, given a MIME, can extract metadata in a predictable, machine readable format.